 Children under two years of age: Au pairs who are to be placed with a family with a child younger than 2 years of age must have at least 200 hours of documented infant childcare experience.

 Special Needs: As the care for special needs children varies, the host family must describe the special needs of the child and any special care needed, and have reviewed the au pair’s experience, skills and/or training and acknowledge this as suitable for the care of their special needs child.

 DURING YOUR EXCHANGE PROGRAM

-Host families must facilitate and assist the au pair in fulfilling program responsibilities, including the educational requirement and monthly meetings/contacts.
-Please see program regulations for details.
+Host families must facilitate and assist the au pair in fulfilling program responsibilities, including completing the educational requirement and attending monthly meetings/contacts.
+Please read the program regulations for more details.
 Host families should also note the following factors before their au pair arrives: